Tips for safe home heating this winter

 - When using electric space heaters, make sure they are completely unobstructed on all sides, and turn them off when leaving the room.

 - Never use an appliance like a kerosene heater, propane gas grill or heater, stove, oven or dryer to heat your home.

 - Get your chimney inspected and/or cleaned annually by a professional.

 - Use a glass or metal screen in front of your fireplace to protect against sparks, and make sure your damper is open before lighting.

 - Never leave a fire unattended.

 - Never use lighter fluid or any other type of accelerant to start your fire.

 - Always keep children and pets away from heat sources.

 - Keep flammable materials such as clothing and blankets away from heat sources.

 Cold weather can make it tough for some families to stay warm, so SMUD offers programs to help low-income customers save on their electric bills.
 Eligible customers can take advantage of SMUD’s Energy Assistance Program Rate (EAPR), a discount rate that can save customers money on their bill.
-EAPR customers may also be eligible for our residential weatherization program.
-Qualified customers can, at no cost to them, have their homes and apartments weatherized to improve energy efficiency and keep down energy costs.
+EAPR customers may also be eligible for an energy savings bundle, whether they rent or own a home.
+Qualified customers can get a free Home Energy Assessment with tips and customized energy saving repairs.
 Customers needing help with their bills can also apply for the EnergyHelp program.
-SMUD is not shutting off power, nor charging late fees during this time.
 For more information on our assistance programs, visit smud.org/financialassistance.